 The story of Namasté Solar has been written by many individuals over the past 14 years, and while we can’t cover every chapter of this history, we can offer pieces of the Namasté Story from the perspective of a group of individuals.
 Part two covers the early years at our company, roughly from 2005 to 2008.
-Read more of our story with parts one, three, and four.
+Read more of our story with parts one, three, four, and five.

 Intimate, connected, creative, hopeful, hard work.
 That was the mood during the very early years at Namasté Solar.
 It was a time when pent-up demand for solar kept the phones ringing off the hook, yet solar modules were so scarce that you had to buy what you could when you could without any discussion of price.
 And it was a time when a group of individuals came together in co-ownership to build a solar company, risking careers and investments on idealistic ideas of what a company could be.

 A Blank Slate

 The early years at Namasté Solar were a blank slate full of opportunities, even if it was a rocky road at first.
 The small group of initial co-owners were creating the company from scratch with no rules, no structure, and barely a plan.
 But they were doing it together.
 Every major decision was made as a group, and every new employee was interviewed by the entire company at the time.
 There was no company car, so everyone shared their own personal vehicles to run company errands.
 And everyone was scraping together what they could to invest in the company.
 As Jason Sharpe (employee #14, Co-Owner, and CEO) said, “We were struggling, but we were a united struggle.”